 The Honors Program welcomes applications for new Honors-designated courses in all colleges and disciplines, as well as for the first-year seminar.
+Information about making an application for Honors designation of a class is at the bottom of this page.
 A robust offering of interdisciplinary classes is essential to the success of our program and to the development of some of our highest-achieving students.

 The UMW Honors Program adheres to a belief in differentiated learning opportunities that challenge students to grow intellectually rather than the practice of simply adding extra work to a course.
 Quality rather than quantity is the goal of an honors course.
 Instructors are encouraged to identify activities or projects that involve group work or foster collaboration between members of the Honors Program.
-The National Collegiate Honors Council offers some sample Honors syllabi and the UMW Center for Teaching has provided these resources on differentiated learning.
+The National Collegiate Honors Council offers some guidelines for Honors course design and the UMW Center for Teaching has provided these resources on differentiated learning.

 Honors courses feature small class sizes (limited to 20-25 students, except Honors First-year Seminar which is limited to 15 students) with highly motivated, dedicated students.
 Faculty are asked to develop courses, or sections of courses, that are geared to meet the objectives of the Honors Program, nurturing the intellectual potential of your students through activities that: